jju/stubbl/stats/prizes.md

 ## Team Prizes

 First, second, third place and the most casualties are the four team awards given in each Pro season.
+These are mirrored in the Open Division tournaments as well.

 * [[champion]]
 * [[runnerup]]